Advanced OpenStack Deployment and Debug - Ussuri

-The course begins with an Ubuntu environment with the stable Rocky code branch.
+The course begins with an Ubuntu environment with the stable Ussuri code branch.
 You execute the necessary tasks to install the OpenStack components (see outline below).
-Typically, this involves installing 1 or more Linux packages (the code), editing 1 or more configuration files, restarting the services, & verifying your work.
+Typically, this involves installing 1 or more Linux packages (the code), editing 1 or more configuration files, setting up the databases and database tables, restarting the services, & verifying your work.

 At the end of the lab exercises, you have your own private cloud using all of the default drivers (such as, KVM for the hypervisor, and OVS for layer 2 networking)